mybatis/mybatis-dynamic-sql/src/site/markdown/docs/introduction.md

     - A statement that inserts a single record that will ignore null input values and their associated columns (a "selective" insert)
     - A statement that inserts into a table using the results of a SELECT statement
     - A parameter object is designed for inserting multiple objects with a JDBC batch
 - SELECT statements with a flexible column list, a flexible WHERE clause, and support for distinct, "group by", joins, unions, "order by", etc.
--UPDATE statements with a flexible WHERE clause.
+- UPDATE statements with a flexible WHERE clause.
 Like the INSERT statement, there are two varieties of UPDATE statements:
     - A "full" update that will set null values
     - A "selective" update that will ignore null input values